infinitered/react-native-mlkit/packages/docusaurus/docs/docs/object-detection/using-a-custom-model.md

 cp ~/my-custom-model.tflite ./assets/models/my-custom-model.tflite
 ```

-## 2. Configure Metro to bundle your model
+## 2. Configure Metro to bundle TFLite files

+Metro usually ignores unknown file types when bundling the app.

-Update your metro config so Metro knows to bundle TFLite files.
-You do this in your `./metro.config.js` file.
+Update your metro config so Metro knows to include `.tflite` files in the app bundle.

+To do this, create / edit your `./metro.config.js` file:

 ```js
 // metro.config.js